About the Post Growth Institute

-The Post Growth Institute (PGI) brings creativity and clarity to complex economic challenges.
+PGI brings creativity and clarity to complex economic challenges.
 While we articulate the causes of the harsh realities that underlie our current global predicament, we also outline specific steps toward a thriving, alternative future focused on better, not bigger.

-Donnie is a facilitator, author and social entrepreneur, passionate about all things not-for-profit.
-Originally from Australia, Donnie moved to the U.S. in 2013, from where he coordinates the Post Growth Institute.
-As a consultant, Donnie has helped more than 400 not-for-profit projects start, scale and sustain their work, while his own initiatives include developing: Free Money Day, the Post Growth Alliance, the (En)Rich List, the Offers and Needs Market process, The Not for Profit Way training, Silent Skype team meetings, Project Australia, and the globally-used #postgrowth hashtag.
+Donnie is a facilitator, author and social entrepreneur, passionate about all things not for profit.
+Originally from Australia, Donnie spent the past decade in the US, before moving to Argentina in 2022, from where he coordinates the Post Growth Institute.
+He has worked in Egypt, Kenya, Fiji, Thailand and South Korea, helping over 500 not-for-profit projects start, scale and sustain their work, while his own initiatives include developing: the Offers and Needs Market, Free Money Day, the Post Growth Alliance, the (En)Rich List, The Not for Profit Way training, Silent Skype team meetings, Project Australia, and the globally-used #postgrowth hashtag.
 An Affiliate Professor of Economics at Southern Oregon University and Fellow of the Royal Society of the Arts, Donnie holds a Ph.D. in social science.
-He is completing his fourth book: How on Earth: Our future is not for profit.
+He is working on his fourth book: How on Earth: Our future is not for profit.

 Dien is an independent filmmaker and Assistant Professor at Bard College at Simon’s Rock.
 He has interests in community media, sustainability, and experimental art movements.
 Dien previously taught at the University at Buffalo (SUNY) and Virginia Tech, where he co-developed the filmmaking program.
 Dien became interested in post-growth economics through his interests in sociology, philosophy, and ecological wisdom.
 He lives in Great Barrington, Massachusetts and New York City, where he is most happy experiencing the colorful diversity of Jackson Heights. http://www.dienvo.info